Lack of Jurisdiction for Domestic Violence Injunctions

 The wife is desperate to explain her actions in moving out of state so she runs to the local courthouse and files for a restraining order or an injunction for protection against domestic violence alleging that she does not want her husband to contact her or her children because she is in fear of a future act of domestic violence.

 In many of these Florida domestic violence injunction for protection or restraining order cases, the husband may decide to file a motion to quash service of process and a motion to dismiss based on lack of personal jurisdiction and subject matter jurisdiction.

 Special Venue and Residency Rules for Orders for Protection

-Pursuant to Florida Statute 741.30(1)(j), “a petition for an injunction for protection against domestic violence may be filed in the circuit court where the Petitioner currently or temporarily resides, where the Respondent resides, or where the domestic violence occurred."
-There is no minmium requirement of residency to petition for an injunction for protection.
+Pursuant to Florida Statute 741.30(1)(j), “a petition for an injunction for protection against domestic violence may be filed in the circuit court where the Petitioner currently or temporarily resides, where the Respondent resides, or where the domestic violence occurred.”

 Jurisdiction and Showing “Minimum Contacts” When the Respondent is Served Out of State